SGCNZ Competition Results 2023

 The Supreme Winner also has the opportunity of attending SGCNZ’s National Shakespeare Schools Production as the Student Composer and is eligible for selection as a member of SGCNZ Young Shakespeare Company to represent NZ at the Globe.
 Standard fees apply for both.

-Create an image which represents any aspect of any of Shakespeare’s plays – let your imagination run free and create an eye-catching design.
+Create an image which represents any aspect or messages of any of Shakespeare’s plays – let your imagination run free and create an eye-catching design.

 SGCNZ/ADAM FOUNDATION SHAKESPEARE VIDEO TITLE CARD COMPETITION